Thousand Hills State Park: Petroglyphs

 A series of Native American rock carvings, listed on the National Register of Historic Places, are protected in an enclosed observation and interpretation center.
 The carvings are estimated to date back at least 1,500 years.

 Activities and amenities

 The park's lake is used for fishing, swimming, and both motorized and non-motorized boating.
 A marina offers boat and equipment rentals.
 Two campgrounds provide a total of 57 campsites.
 Overnight accommodations are also offered at seven duplex cabins.
-Trails are available for hiking and bicycling and include the Forest Lake Trail, which is being developed in cooperation with the community volunteer organization FLATS (Forest Lake Area Trail System).
+Trails are available for hiking and bicycling and include the Carolyn Bagley Harding Trail, which is a paved trail being developed in cooperation with the community volunteer organization FLATS (Forest Lake Area Trail System).

 Annual events

 The park hosts an annual bass tournament in spring.
-The NEMO Triathlon formerly held in September was discontinued in 2017.
+In 2023, the park began hosting an annual Earth Day event in April and Archaeology Day in September.